FastPix/fastpix-sdk-csharp/README.md

 | `Request`     | *HttpRequestMessage*  | HTTP request object   |
 | `Response`    | *HttpResponseMessage* | HTTP response object  |

-Some exceptions in this SDK include an additional `Payload` field, which will contain deserialized custom error data when present.
-Possible exceptions are listed in the [Error Classes](#error-classes) section.

 ### Example
 ```csharp
 using Fastpix;
 using Fastpix.Models.Components;